Good performance reviews work. What’s more, they can help businesses of all sizes achieve results.

 If you follow the basic steps outlined here, you should notice how your performance reviews start to encourage ongoing and two-way conversations about performance.

-They will help you deliver better results, reward good people, and deal with any problems before they get massive.
+They will help you deliver better results, reward good people, and deal with any performance issues before they get massive.
+If you’re ready to hardwire employee performance and achievement into your business, book a demo with MyHR and experience the power and simplicity of our integrated platform.

 Frequently asked questions about performance reviews